Thwaites Glacier: Other recent research

 A 2022 study described the "rapid retreat" of the Thwaites Glacier, inferring its past movement in the pre-satellite era by analyzing "ribs" left behind after seabed gouging by ice.
 It found that at some point in the last two centuries, the glacier moved 2.1 km per year, twice the rate it did between 2011 and 2019.
-This rate of retreat could reoccur if the glacier recedes and is dislodged beyond a sea bed that is currently keeping it somewhat stable.
-In 2023, researchers found that at the end of Last Glacial Maximum, an ice sheet covering what is now Norway retreated at 50 to 600 metres per day over the course of several days to months, far faster than any rate observed today, because its bed, the ground it rested on, was completely flat.
+This rate of retreat could reoccur if the glacier recedes and is dislodged beyond a sea bed that is now keeping it somewhat stable.
+In 2023, researchers found that at the end of the Last Glacial Maximum, an ice sheet covering what is now Norway retreated at 50 to 600 metres per day over the course of several days to months, far faster than any rate observed today, because its bed, the ground it rested on, was flat.
 As Thwaites Glacier continues to retreat, the grounding line will eventually reach a similarly flat portion, and the researchers suggested that a part of the glacier could then disappear similarly quickly.
 This finding does not change the annual average melting rate for the rest of the glacier.

 A model created in 2023 suggested that as the outer ice at Thwaites melts due to warm water currents, it erodes in a way which strengthens the flow of those currents.
-While this climate change feedback was not a surprise, the model estimated that over just the past 12 years, this feedback accelerated melting by 30%, or as much as what is expected from a whole century of a high-emission climate change scenario in the absence of this feedback.
-If confirmed, this would mean that the melting of Thwaites Glacier can be expected to accelerate at a similar rate for the next century, regardless of whether ocean temperature keeps going up, or stops increasing at all.
+While this climate change feedback was not a surprise, the model estimated that over the past 12 years, this feedback accelerated melting by 30%, or as much as what is expected from a century of a high-emission climate change scenario in the absence of this feedback.
+If confirmed, this means that the melting of Thwaites Glacier can be expected to accelerate at a similar rate for the next century, regardless of whether ocean temperature keeps increasing, or stops.
 Other 2023 research suggests that over the 21st century, water temperatures in the entire Amundsen Sea are likely to increase at triple the historical rate even with low or "medium" atmospheric warming and even faster with high warming, which further "worsens the outlook" for the glacier.

 In 2024, research indicated that instead of a relatively narrow grounding line which separates the parts of the glacier exposed to water and those safely behind them, there is a wider grounding zone of 2-6 km which is regularly exposed to water.
 Some areas of the glacier are additionally exposed to meltwater flowing another 6 km inwards during the strong spring tides.
 This increased exposure to meltwater would increase the rate of ice loss, potentially doubling the rate of the previous projections.